 Revered globally, this Race meeting is a special occasion.
-Complete with a Royal procession, a strict dress code and a park and fly helicopter experience, it’s no wonder that over 300,000 people visit these races over the 5 days.
+Complete with a Royal procession, a strict dress code and a park and fly helicopter experience, it’s no wonder that over 300,000 people visit these races over the 5 days – this year things might be different for spectators due to the pandemic.
 Why not make your business stand out in all it’s finery with an on trend blog post?

 What better way to experience the longest day of the year than heading to Stonehenge for the Summer Solstice.
 Maybe bring in the official beginning of Summer with your brands Summer Collection?

 21st to 30th of June – World Wellbeing Week